DevonHope/Mass-File-Renamer/README.md

 from the beginning of the string to the end of the section.
 It will ask for these values below, as well as a path to the folder containing the files, a file extension, and beginning text identifier that is commonly found at the beginning of each name.

-For security and debugging purposes, all files that are renamed are stored in a log file in a folder titled `log_rename` with the log files names `log_rename_DATE_TIME.txt`.
+For security and debugging purposes, all files that are renamed are stored in a log file in a folder titled `log_rename` created in the same directory as the script is run in, with the log files names `log_rename_DATE_TIME.txt`.
 The log file stores the old and new file name for each file that is renamed, in case the automode renames files incorrectly.

 ## Requirments